Sidney Poitier: Career

-Early work and blacklist
+1947–1957: Early work and blacklist

 Poitier joined the American Negro Theater but was rejected by audiences.
-Contrary to what was expected of black actors at the time, Poitier's tone deafness made him unable to sing.
+Contrary to what was expected of negro actors at the time, Poitier's tone deafness made him unable to sing.
 Determined to refine his acting skills and rid himself of his noticeable Bahamian accent, he spent the next six months dedicating himself to achieving theatrical success.
 He modeled his legendary speech pattern after radio personality Norman Brokenshire.
 On his second attempt at the theater, he was noticed and given a leading role in the Broadway production of Lysistrata, through which, though it ran a failing four days, he received an invitation to understudy for Anna Lucasta.
+Poitier would later befriend Harry Belafonte at the American Negro Theater.

 In 1947, Poitier was a founding member of the Committee for the Negro in the Arts (CNA), an organization whose participants were committed to a left-wing analysis of class and racial exploitation.
 Among his other CNA-related activities, in the early 1950s he was a Vice Chair of the organization.
 In 1952, he was one of several narrators in a pageant written by Alice Childress and Lorraine Hansberry for the Negro History Festival put on by the leftist Harlem monthly newspaper Freedom.

 His participation in such events and CNA generally, along with his friendships with other leftist Black performers, including Canada Lee and Paul Robeson, led to his subsequent blacklisting for a few years.
 Even associating with Poitier added to the basis for blacklisting Alfred Palca, the writer and producer of one of Poitier's earliest films, the 1954 Go Man Go.
 Poitier never did sign a loyalty oath, despite being asked in connection with his prospective role in Blackboard Jungle (1955).